 Energy consumption in your kitchen can be reduced with a few simple adjustments.

 The refrigerator is the third highest energy consumer in your house out of all appliances.
 This can be reduced by keeping it on a warmer setting, letting food cool before refrigeration, defrosting food in the refrigerator, and deciding what you want before opening the door.
-Make sure your refrigerator has at least 3 inches space all round it for proper air flow and all door seals are working.
+Make sure your refrigerator has at least 3 inches space all round it for proper air flow.
+Additionally, ensure that all door seals are working.
 If it’s time to replace it, go for an energy star rated model and continue with your energy efficient practices to save even more.

 Dishwashers use around 30 kWh per month and around 5 gallons of water per wash – if it’s an energy efficient one.
 Switching to washing dishes by hand will save energy and around 1 -2 gallons of water.
-If you just can’t give up the dishwasher, make sure it is full before turning it on, don’t pre-rinse dishes unless particularly dirty, let dishes air dry and turn it completely off when the cycle is done.
+If you just can’t give up the dishwasher, make sure it is full before turning it on.
+Don’t pre-rinse dishes unless particularly dirty, let your dishes air dry and turn it completely off when the cycle is done.

 You can further reduce water consumption in the kitchen by fitting a flow valve or aerator to your faucets.
 This will cut the flow by half without affecting pressure.